devExamples/devexamples.github.io/README.md

 ## Contribute

-Everyone can help me to improve this website.
+Everyone can help improve this website.
 Just send me some more examples for Python or even a different language.